top of page

 So instead of asking, “Why am I like this again?” or “What’s wrong with me?”
 I started asking different questions.
 What triggered that reaction?
 What am I actually feeling underneath this behaviour?
 When do I usually respond like this?
 What is the pattern?

-Slowly, I started seeing the connection between emotion and behaviour.
+Slowly, I began to see the connection between emotion and behaviour.
 I act this way because I feel this way.
 Not because I’m broken, but because there is always something underneath the surface that needs attention, not punishment.

 That’s when things started to shift—from fixing to observing.